 Participation in the Global Compact is open to degree-granting academic institutions such as universities, colleges, and business schools; and other academic organizations which are committed to implementing the ten principles of the Global Compact in their organization and which are willing to collaborate as strategic partners in the progress of the initiative.

-Incorporate the GC principles into internal operations and communicate progress following the COP requirements (required)
+Incorporate the Global Compact principles into internal operations and communicate progress following the COP requirements

-Promote the GC and its principles through one of the following activities (at least one of the following options is required)
+Promote the Global Compact and its principles through one of the following activities (at least one of the following options is required)

 Activities from participating academic institutions might entail the use of the Global Compact logo and name.
 Academic institutions are also encouraged to use the logo “We Support the Global Compact”.

 Principles for Responsible Management Education

 Business schools and management-related academic institutions, and universities are also encouraged to participate in the Principles for Responsible Management Education initiative by the Global Compact.

 The Principles for Responsible Management Education (PRME), launched at the 2007 Global Compact Leaders Summit in Geneva, provide an engagement framework to advance corporate responsibility through the incorporation of universal values into curricula and research.
 The PRME have been developed by an international task force of sixty deans, university presidents and official representatives of leading business schools and follow from a recommendation of all academic stakeholders of the Global Compact.